neresident/Hasee-KingBook-X57S1/README.md

 #### Peripherals:

 - [ ] Thunderbolt 3 - only did dump from chip with programmer (i didn't test it myself, but it seems to be working with eGPU, without Hotplug support, result was reported by [kingo132]
-- [ ] MicroSD CardReader (USB based Realtek) - not mounting cards in system, not detected at all (working OOTB under Linux/Windows)
+- [x] MicroSD card reader (USB-based Realtek) - not mounting cards in system, not detected at all (working OOTB under Linux/Windows).
+Currently working with new kext developed by [0xFireWolf] - RealtekCardReader.kext
 - [ ] Wake-up from USB inserting - actually not need that at all, just to mention.

 #### Other